Snuby/cocos2d-javascript/README.md

 -----------------------------------

 You don't need to use the installer if you don't want to.
 You can download the latest ZIP or checkout the latest version from github.

-If you checkout from github and don't have Node.js installed, be sure to also get the git submodule as it includes precompiled Node.js binaries.
+If you checkout from github and don't have Node.js installed, be sure to also get the git submodule which includes precompiled Node.js binaries.

     git submodule update --init

 You can put Cocos2D JavaScript anywhere you want and from there use the 'cocos', 'cocos.bat' or .EXEs in _bin/_ to launch the various commands.

 Creating your first project
 ===========================